DigiNode-Tools/diginode-tools/GETSTARTED.md

 ![DigiNode Tools Logo](images/diginode_tools_logo.png)

-# Get Started
+# Get Started with DigiNode Tools

-To get started, follow the instuctions below for you specific system:
+Follow the instuctions below for you specific system:

-*Note: If you already have a DigiByte Node setup, and want to use the DigiNode Status Monitor with it, DigiNode Setup gives you the option to install DigiNode Tools only (i.e. these scripts).
-They will be installed to: ~/diginode-tools*

 ## Setup a DigiNode on Raspberry Pi